dev1nagy/my-journey-to-data-analysis/README.md

 ---

+## 🎓 Certifications Target
+I am actively preparing for the following certifications:
+- Microsoft Data Analyst Certification
+- Google Data Analytics Certification

+These certifications represent key milestones in my professional development plan.

+---

+## 📚 Learning Resources

+### 📌 Data Analysis Platforms
+- DataCamp
+- Coursera

+### 📌 English Language Resources
+- Voice of America (VOA Learning English)
+- BBC Learning English

+---

 ## 📂 Repository Structure
-- **Excel**: Practice files and analysis work
+- **Excel/**: Practice files and analysis work
-- **SQL**: Queries, exercises, and projects
+- **SQL/**: Queries, exercises, and projects
-- **Power BI**: Dashboards and reports
+- **PowerBI/**: Dashboards and reports
-- **Python**: Analysis scripts and notebooks
+- **Python/**: Analysis scripts and notebooks
+- **AI/**: AI learning notes and experiments
+- **Soft-Skills/**: Communication, problem solving, and English practice
-- **AI**: Experiments and learning notes
+- **Resources/**: Notes and references from learning platforms

 ---

 ## 🚀 Learning Mindset
-This repository represents:
 - Consistency over perfection
 - Learning by doing
-- Respect for fundamentals while embracing modern tools
+- Strong fundamentals with modern tools

 Progress matters more than speed.

 ---

 ## 📌 Note
-This is a **training and learning repository**, not finished products.
+This is a **training and learning repository**, not a collection of final products.
-Mistakes, improvements, and iterations are part of the journey.
+Mistakes, revisions, and improvements are part of the journey.